 This model leverages technology, such as chatbots, self-service portals, and automated email campaigns, to deliver a frictionless and efficient customer experience.

-Each of these engagement models has its strengths and weaknesses, and the choice between them should align with your business strategy and customer preferences.
+Each of these engagement models has its strengths and weaknesses, so, you should choose the one that aligns with your business strategy and customer preferences.

 Customer Engagement Models to Try Today